 The kit is available in two colors.
 One kit uses an exact replacement for Sudan IV that contains virtually no o-toluidine, which is a mutagen.
 This dye colors the hydrocarbon red and has a water-soluble green fluorescein for contrast.
 The OIL-IN-SOIL kit also comes in a royal blue color called OIL-IN-SOIL RB.
 The blue dye is primarily for customers with red-green colorblindness.
 The styrofoam ball turning pink or light blue (depending on the dye used) indicates hydrocarbon presence down to 500ppm.
 Many DNAPLs will give indications below 10ppm because of their ability to penetrate the styrene used in the jar.

-Rapid delineation of hydrocarbons and DNAPL spill boundaries in soil allows for more rapid removal of contaminants from the environment.
+Economic benefits of Oil in The Soil Test Kit include Rapid delineation of hydrocarbons and DNAPL spill boundaries in soil allows for more rapid removal of contaminants from the environment.
 The quantity of dye used in all of our kits is so low that an SDS is not required.

 The OIL-IN-SOIL kits provide an inexpensive, consistent tool for the detection of hydrocarbons (500ppm TPH) in soil.
 They are easy to use and require minimal training, thus reducing the need for ongoing expensive technical support on-site.
 OIL-IN-SOIL kits have been sold commercially for over 18 years and are used for Phase I and Phase II site assessments by most major environmental companies and several utility companies throughout the United States, the EU, the UK, Africa, South America, and the The Middle East.